menco22/DLA_laboratories_mencucci/lab4/README.md

   - ResNet20 pretrained + adversarially trained with FGSM data augmentation

 ---

-## Exercise 1 – OOD Detection Pipeline (Baseline)
+## Exercise 1 – OOD Detection Pipeline

-### Implementation
+A **pipeline for out-of-distribution (OOD) detection** was implemented.
+The goal is to assign a **score to each test sample** reflecting how likely it is to be OOD.
+The evaluation focuses on both **qualitative and quantitative assessment** of OOD scores to inspect the separation between in-distribution (ID) and out-of-distribution (OOD) data.

-The goal is to separate in-distribution (ID) and out-of-distribution (OOD) samples using **softmax confidence scores**.
+### Pipeline Description

-- For each input, compute the maximum softmax probability.
+1. **Score functions**: Two scoring strategies are used to measure how confident the model is on a given input:
-- Use this value as the OOD score: higher = more likely ID, lower = more likely OOD.
+   - `max_logit`: takes the maximum logit value for each sample.
-- Evaluate detection with ROC curve and AUROC metric.
+   - `max_softmax`: computes the softmax of logits (optionally scaled by temperature `T`) and takes the maximum probability.

-### Results
+2. **Score computation**:
-- **CDF and histogram plots** show clear separation between ID and OOD scores for strong models.
+   - Each score function is applied to all samples in the data loader using the `compute_scores` function.
-- **AUROC scores:**
+   - This produces a **1D tensor of confidence scores** for each dataset (ID and OOD).

-  - Simple CNN: ~0.55 (slightly better than random)
+3. **Visualization**:
-  - ResNet20 pretrained: ~0.80
+   - **Sorted score plots** show how the confidence values of ID and OOD data are distributed.
-  - ResNet20 pretrained + FGSM aug: ~0.94
+   - **Histograms** provide a density view, allowing visual comparison of the distributions between ID and OOD samples.

-### Key Takeaways
+4. **Quantitative evaluation**:
-- A naïve OOD detector based on confidence already works for sufficiently strong models.
+   - Confidence scores are concatenated for ID and OOD samples to create labels (`1` for ID, `0` for OOD).
-- Weak models tend to be overconfident on OOD data, leading to poor separation.
+   - **ROC curves** are plotted to assess the model's performance numerically in distinguishing ID from OOD.

-- This exercise provides the baseline for evaluating improvements with ODIN later.
+This approach provides both a **qualitative and quantitative assessment** of the OOD scoring method before moving on to more advanced techniques or metrics.

 ---